Whisky04/ChillCleanBot/README.md

 ## Branching Strategy

-This section describes how to create proper naming for a new branch.
+This section describes how to create a proper naming for a new branch.

-**Structure of the naming:**
+**Structure of the naming.**

+Name the branch in the following way:
 ```bash
 <prefix>/<issue-id>-<short-description>
 ```